zeffii/NLP_class_notes/readme.md

 Annotations and personal elaborations on the Coursera material for the Natural Language Processing course.
 No affiliation to the course is implied and my interpretation of the content can be flawed.
 This document is purely intended to assist me in the process of learning the subject and is a mix between transcript and personal notes.

 This Markup is best read in markdownpad from [markdownpad.com](http://www.markdownpad.com "markdownpad").
-Sadly the original implementation of markdown does not include support for super and subscript, if it bugs me enough it might be worth writing a parser that does.
+Sadly the original implementation of markdown does not include support for LaTex, if it bugs me enough it might be worth writing a parser that does.

 ### Language modeling ###